 From 2007 to 2010, I was a part of a streaming radio station, now closed down, called w00t Radio which catered to the players of MMORPGs.
 I started as a DJ, doing two shows there, and eventually rising to become the Station Manager, working with my good friend Michael "DJ Jester" Theis.
 My primary show was the Theatre of the Mind, which featured a wide variety of film and television soundtracks and scores, spanning several decades.
 As with all things, however, Michael decided to call it quits, and as much as I miss the station, I agree that it was time.

-This, however, and other hazelnut-related incidents, led to the creation of a new streaming radio station, which went live on March 1st, 2012, called SoR Radio.
-"SoR" stands for "School of Rock" which is the flagship program on the station (and was a Summer terrestrial broadcast program from 2005-2011).
-I am one of six owners of the station, and currently do two weekly broadcasts: The School of Rock Thursday nights from 8:00 to 11:00 p.m.
-Eastern, and The Sunday Morning Solarium, an exploration of the softer side of Classic Rock.
+This, however, and other hazelnut-related incidents (feel free to ask, but I've chosen not to speak of it publicly), led to the creation of a streaming radio station, which went live on March 1st, 2012, called SoR Radio.
+"SoR" stands for Spirit of Resistance," which we re-branded from "School of Rock" in March of 2017, after Donald Trump was selected President.
+The station emerged from our program, the School of Rock, which was originally a Summer-only terrestrial broadcast program from 2005-2011.
+I am one of nine owners of the station, and currently do two weekly broadcasts.
+The first is The School of Rock (our flagship show) Thursday nights from 7:00 to 11:00 p.m.
+Eastern (Summer hours, we'll be 7:00 to 10:00 p.m. once school starts back up).

-This information is current as of April 22nd, 2012.
-Thanks for your interest, but seriously... if you've read this far, you're either A) Me, B) delusional, or C) really, really bored (but thanks all the same :)." -Jeff
+This information is current as of July 23rd, 2018.
+Thanks for your interest, but seriously... if you've read this far, you're either A) me, B) lost, or C) really, really bored (but thanks all the same :)." -Jeff